-Canon 1D Mark IV versus Canon 7D II
+Canon 1D Mark IV vs 7D Mark II

-The Canon EOS-1D Mark IV and the Canon EOS 7D Mark II are two digital cameras that were revealed to the public, respectively, in October 2009 and September 2014.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and an APS-C sensor.
-The 1D Mark IV has a resolution of 16 megapixel, whereas the 7D Mark II provides 20 MP.
+The Canon EOS-1D Mark IV and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in October 2009 and September 2014.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark IV) and an APS-C (7D Mark II) sensor.
+The 1D Mark IV has a resolution of 16 megapixels, whereas the 7D Mark II provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is considerably smaller (32 percent) than the Canon 1D Mark IV.
 Moreover, the 7D Mark II is markedly lighter (26 percent) than the 1D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1D Mark IV) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (7D Mark II).
 You can compare the optics available in the Canon EF Lens Catalog.